desiderr/mmp_toolbox/Getting_Started/README.md

 13. Run the utility:
 - `info = getNumberOfProfiles(info);`

 14. Run the xferMetadataToFile.m utility to write the info metadata into a metadata.txt file (to be used by the mmp_toolbox code).
 The output file will reside in the deployment folder.
-- `[info, metafilename] = xferMetadataToFile(info, identifyingText)`;
+- `[info, metafilename] = xferMetadataToFile(info)`;

 15. Change the working directory to the deployment folder by executing:
 - `cd(info.deployment_folder_path)`